 Mary Nelson, or perhaps it should be Maria Nilsson, departed Sweden as a young woman of 18 or 19, in 1874 or 1875, according to census records.
 Sweden in the 1860’s was in the middle of a national population crisis and famine was sweeping the country, killing 22 out of every 1000 Swedes.
 Between 1868 and 1873, 100,000 Swedes emigrated to the U.S. Mary was on the tail end of that large exodus.
 It is uncertain if she traveled alone or if she was accompanied by a family member.
 Perhaps, she met a sibling who had already emigrated or a friend.
 She may have received a letter from a compatriot who told of the grand new life waiting in America.
 Mary arrived in the U.S. in a port city on the east coast, and like many immigrants, she made her way to the new states and territories lured by the promise of open land and opportunities.

 There are two single Mary Nelson’s accounted for in the 1880 census who lived in Omaha, Nebraska.
 Both Marys were servants and each lived with a family on Douglas Street.
-One of the households consisted of TA Crinckshank a dry goods manufacturer from Scotland, and his wife and 3 very young children.
-The other household consisted of JD Jones, a railroad clerk and his 25 year old niece.
+One of the households consisted of TA Crinckshank, a dry goods manufacturer from Scotland, and his wife and 3 very young children.
+The other household consisted of JD Jones, a railroad clerk, and his 25 year old niece.
 This piece of information is important, because trying to reconstruct how John and Mary may have met in Omaha, is speculation.
 There is no written account, so piecing their story together through clues is the only resort to reconstructing their history.
-The railroad clerk JD Jones may have introduced John and Mary to one another and the romance blossomed.
+The railroad clerk JD Jones may have introduced John and Mary to one another and a romance blossomed.

-Only 1.3 miles away from Douglas Street, on Chicago street, lived a young man, John Mathews Nichols (1857-1929), who also went west to make his livelihood, following the expanding railroads.
+Only 1.3 miles away from Douglas Street, on Chicago street, lived a young man, John Mathews Nichols (1857-1929), who also went west to make his livelihood.
+He followed the expanding railroads.
 He left the coal mines of Schuylkill, PA, where his father worked as a clerk, and was probably seeking adventure as well as a job.
 In the 1880 census, John worked as a laborer and boarded in a house with a young married couple and another young male boarder.
 In the two adjacent houses were two railroad workers, an engineer and a switchman.
 These men most likely played a role in assisting John to obtain a job with the railroad.
 A railroader was a sought after job.
 It offered adventure, travel, prestige, and also danger.

 The first vital record for Mary Nelson is her marriage document dated April 1881 in Omaha, Nebraska.
 Mary and John were wed at the Methodist Episcopal church by pastor Wesley K Beans .
 Mary’s parents are listed as Nels Nelson, another very common name, and Carrie Oelson.
 The witnesses to their marriage are Mrs. Beans, the clergyman’s wife, and a Mrs. Anna Nielson.
-It could be that Anna Nielson is a friend, or possibly a relative, maybe a sister-in-law.
+It could be that Anna Nielson is a friend, or possibly a relative, maybe a sister-in-law?

 During these years the Nichols had 5 children.
-Carrie Bertha Nichols (1881-1915) was born 3 months after her parents marriage, so it was a marriage of necessity.
+Carrie Bertha Nichols (1881-1915) was born 3 months after her parent’s marriage, so it was a marriage of necessity.
 Charles Clinton Nichols (1883-1930) followed, and then Frederick Matthews Nichols (1885-1957), Mabel Elvina Nichols (1888-1954), my maternal ggrandmother, and last John Lee Nichols (1890-1967).
 Their births and deaths are recorded in Mabel Nichols Hyde’s family bible, but unfortunately, Mary’s parents names, births, and deaths are not noted.

 Hoping to solve the mystery of Mary Nelson Nichols birthplace by using her death certificate was unsuccessful.
 Her youngest son, John Lee Nichols, provided the information and her birth city was listed as “Warwick”.
 In Sweden there are no place names using a “W”.
 Perhaps John simply stated what he thought he had heard and since he didn’t speak Swedish, he was uncertain of the spelling.
 There are similar place names using a “V”, such as “Varvick”.
 However, searching databases for Varvick drew another blank.
 Her mother’s name is listed as Christine Oleson and her father is noted as Nelson.